lee3206/truman/README.md

 ```bash
 mongo
 ```
+(If on a MAC and running into errors, check this [stack](https://stackoverflow.com/questions/11707938/mongodb-installed-via-homebrew-not-working) post
 If this doesn't work, see tutorial on adding [mongoDB](https://closebrace.com/tutorials/2017-03-02/the-dead-simple-step-by-step-guide-for-front-end-developers-to-getting-up-and-running-with-nodejs-express-and-mongodb) to the PATH file.

 You should see some text scroll by (LINK to MONGODB Tutorial) like this, and then enter